-Govt, opposition discuss extension to military courts
+Govt, Opposition discuss extension to military courts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Law Minister Senator Farogh Nasim said that extension in the tenure of military courts was vital in order to take terrorists to task.
-However, he said as it would require two thirds of the total strength of the National Assembly, a single party or the government could not do the job alone.
+Law Minister Senator Farogh Nasim said that extension in tenure of military courts was vital in order to take terrorists to task, however, he said as it would require two thirds of total strength of the National Assembly, a single party or the government could not do the job alone.

 The meeting chaired by the Speaker Asad Qaisar was attended by Law Minister Farogh Nasim, Foreign Minister Shah Mehmood Qureshi, Minister of State for Parliamentary Affairs Ali Muhammad Khan and Syed Naveed Qamar, Maulana Abdul Wasay, Sardar Ayaz Sadiq, Murtaza Javed Abbasi, Rana Tanveer Hussain and others.

-Law Minister Senator Farogh Nasim said that extension in the tenure of military courts was vital in order to take terrorists to task.
-However, he said as it would require two thirds of the total strength of the National Assembly, a single party or the government could not do the job alone.
+Law Minister Senator Farogh Nasim said that extension in tenure of military courts was vital in order to take terrorists to task, however, he said as it would require two thirds of total strength of the National Assembly, a single party or the government could not do the job alone.

 The meeting chaired by the Speaker Asad Qaisar was attended by Law Minister Farogh Nasim, Foreign Minister Shah Mehmood Qureshi, Minister of State for Parliamentary Affairs Ali Muhammad Khan and Syed Naveed Qamar, Maulana Abdul Wasay, Sardar Ayaz Sadiq, Murtaza Javed Abbasi, Rana Tanveer Hussain and others.